ovflowd/dotfiles/README.md

 #### macOS

 - No requirement needs to be installed
-- Fonts need to be installed manually.
-Follow [this](https://github.com/source-foundry/Hack#macos)
 - bundler
 - commitizen (conventional commits, changelogs)
 - latest node via nvm